Skip to main content

 Exercise Fahrenheit (2024)

-The planned 2024 NEC industry exercise to test emergency response procedures is called Exercise Fahrenheit.
-It will take place in October 2024.
+The planned 2024 NEC industry exercise to test emergency response procedures was called Exercise Fahrenheit.
+It took place over three days in October 2024.

 Download the 2024 exercise briefing note